 8. PETS/ NO SMOKING: While the Farmers’ Market is pet friendly for shoppers, vendors are not allowed to have their pets at their booth due to liability issues.
 Vendor smoking is not allowed within the market as we are focused on promoting a safe and healthy lifestyle.
 Vendors may smoke in their cars or on the sidewalks, but not in the designated smoking gazebo, which is located within the market area, or anywhere else on the courthouse square grounds.
 Tobacco smoke can be offensive to other vendors and to our shoppers and should not be an issue in our market.

 9. INSURANCE: Insurance is not required by the OBFM but strongly encouraged for food producers.
 All vendors should aim to satisfy their customers with the quality of their products and will be responsible for their own safety considerations.
-The OBFM is not responsible for any problems that arise from your product.
+The OBFM is not responsible for problems that may arise from your product.

 10. VENDOR RELATIONS & BUSINESS: All vendors should be knowledgeable of market rules and regulations which exist to create an orderly, successful, and fun market experience for all.
 The market leadership trusts that vendors will abide by these rules and value their opportunity to sell their products.
 You are also expected to educate the public by creating and maintaining an attractive booth display and by engaging shoppers in a professional, friendly manner.
-If disagreements or questions arise, they should be taken to the Market Manager for resolution.
+If disagreements or questions arise, they should be taken to the Executive Market Manager for resolution.